Walmerson

-Walmerson García Praia (born 13 January 1994), known as Walmerson or Wal, is a Brazilian professional footballer who plays as a forward for Saudi club Jeddah.
+Walmerson García Praia (born 13 January 1994), known as Walmerson or Wal, is a Brazilian professional footballer who plays as a forward for Al-Naft.

 Career

 Club

 On 25 January 2019, Banants announced that Walmerson had moved to Tokyo Verdy.

 On 17 January 2020, Floriana announced the signing of Walmerson.

 On 28 August 2025, Walmerson joined Saudi FDL club Jeddah.